ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 we are intending to use either the 1 MByte brick or the 2 MByte brick.

-The pin connections for the 48-pin TSOP 2 MByte memory brick of type Cypress(R) MoBL(R) CY62167GN
-are shown in the table below.
+The pin connections for the 2 MByte memory brick of type Cypress(R) MoBL(R) CY62167GN in 48-pin TSOP are shown in the table below.
 The pinnning has been selected with certain considerations in mind that make the software driver for the memory brick